KshitijaChilbule515/Hotel-Reservation-Prediction/README.md

-# Smart Manufacturing Machines Efficiency Prediction with GITOPS, AgroCD and Jenkins
+# Smart Manufacturing Machines Efficiency Prediction with GITOPS, ArgoCD and Jenkins